I wonder if you can tell me more about this trinket pot. I think it

 They were produced for about three years in the early 1980’s in 12 different forms.

-This is a product of Scarborough Pottery.
-As Hornsea Pottery donated moulds, and many of Hornsea’s designers, modellers and technicians contributed to Scarborough Pottery, it can be difficult to distinguish between the two.
+This is a product of Scarborough Pottery although the mug was designed by John Clappison and the frog by Alan Luckham.
+Many Hornsea Pottery designers, modellers and technicians contributed to Scarborough Pottery so it can be difficult to distinguish between the two.

 Pig Money Boxes –